Felix-coder-python/wikibot/README.md

 # wikibot
-this is example bot for aiogram
+this is example bot using aiogram library